goldfirere/cs113/policies.md

 is an act of communication both between you and a computer *and* between you and another human.
 In some sense, correctness is about the former, while style is about the latter.

+Your submitted work is a reflection of your progress in this course and your level of attention to detail as a student.
+You should always strive to submit your best work, free of messy formatting, spelling errors, and careless errors.
+The programs you write will often interact with the user; you should strive to make the user's experience pleasant and your programs easy to use.

+Assignments will be returned (via Gradescope) with comments.
+Please read these comments, and feel free to ask any questions if you need further clarification.

 Homework vs. Projects
 ---------------------